Johanna Contreras, MD

 Specialties:Internal Medicine, Cardiology

-Dr. Johanna Contreras was born and educated in Colombia, where she started her medical school education at the Universidad Industrial de Santander.
-During that time she cofounded the only peer-reviewed medical journal in Colombia edited by medical students to help access up to date information.
-She completed her medical training at the University of Miami, and moved to Boston where she did her Research Fellowship in Molecular Immunology at Harvard University.
+Dr. Johanna Contreras was born and educated in Colombia.
+She completed her medical education at the Universidad Industrial de Santander.
+During that time, she became very involved in Academia and founded the first peer-reviewed medical journal in Colombia edited by medical students.
+After receiving numerous awards, Dr. Contreras was provided with the opportunity to complete her undergraduate medical training at the University of Miami.
+Later on she was recruited by Harvard University to lead a research fellowship program in Molecular Immunology.

 Advanced Heart Failure and Transplant Cardiology